nikodunk/blog/content/learnings.md

 ---------

-Project Pegasus (shut down)
+Project Pegasus
 ---
 ![](/learnings/demo pegasus.png) ![](/learnings/demo pegasus 2.png)

 With Can Olcer and Dorena Nagel.
 Connecting hand-picked startups with hand-picked angels, double-blind opt-in intros, investor pays $99 per intro.
+Startups can re-use their YCombinator application to apply to other angel investors.

 	Tech:
 	* Hugo Static Site, loads of email.

 	Stats
-	* Coming Soon
+	* 52 startups applied with their old YC applications
+	* 7 investors applied for insights into the startups
+	* 4 rounds sent, suggesting 48 startups in total.